STRAWBERRY: Finding haloes in the gravitational potential

 A quantity that is often overlooked when studying haloes is the gravitational potential, $\phi$.
 As the scalar quantity sourcing the motion, the gravitational potential is the natural quantity defining the area of influence of a given halo.
 Until recently, using the gravitational potential has been impossible in practice since it is dominated by large-scale gradients which mask the potential wells of smaller structures.
 However, \cite{Stucker2021} showed that it is possible to use the gravitational potential to define structures by adding a `boost',

 that removes the locally-averaged large-scale gradient, $\left.\nabla_{\vec{x}} \phi(\vec{x})\right|_{\vec{x} = \vec{x}_0}$, an operation equivalent to studying a halo in a reference frame free-falling with an acceleration $\vec{a}_0$.
+With the equivalence principle implying that this type of transformation does not impact the internal dynamics of the system.
 In this context, haloes can be defined as host potential wells, for which the boundary is set by a saddle point in the field which leads to a deeper potential well.
 Particles within the well that have energies below the saddle-point energy are bound to the structure, whereas particles with higher energies could escape.
-This definition of boundness can be seen as a generalization of commonly used self-binding checks \citep[e.g.][]{Subfind2001,Behroozi2013} since it naturally includes the gravitational effect of surrounding structures.
+This definition of boundness can be seen as a generalization of commonly used self-binding checks, \citep[e.g.][]{Subfind2001,Behroozi2013} since it naturally includes the gravitational effect of surrounding structures.
 This is illustrated in Fig.~\ref{fig:single_halo_strip}, where we show a slice of the boosted gravitational potential field centred on a $10^{13}\hMsun$ halo.
 Here we outline the saddle point energy, $\phi_{\rm sad}$, marking the dynamical edge of the halo, with a thick green line and show the particles which are bound to this potential well in magenta.